 An irt object represents a Computer Security Incident Response Team (CSIRT).
 It includes contact and security information.
 It may be referenced from inet(6)num objects using the "mnt-irt:" attribute.
-This shows which CSIRT is responsible for handling computer and network incidents for that address range.
+This shows which CSIRT is responsible for handling computer and network incidents for that address range, as well as who is responsible for handling abuse complaints.